Who else wants to pay 0% for up to 16 months on your credit card?

 Compare balance transfer credit card offers and you could save up to hundreds of dollars in credit card interest repayments.
 Shopping for 0% balance transfer credit cards can save consumers hundreds of dollars in interest charges, and statistics show that around half of Australian grocery store purchases are made with credit cards.
 The decision as to which credit card you use has a strong impact on how much is paid in interest.
-One way you can save money in interest charges is to shop around for a 0% balance transfer credit card to transfer existing balances to 0% p.a. for a set period of time.
+One way you can save money in interest charges is to shop around for a 0% balance transfer credit card to transfer your existing balances to a 0% p.a. card for a set period of time.

 How does a 0% balance transfer credit card work?